 “So many people I had never seen, just pleasantly enjoying their drinks at some outside tables,” Alazne says dreamily as she stares out of the windows.

-“Yeah, it’s amazing what wonders exist out there,” I mumble with a raspy voice.
+“Yeah, it’s amazing what wonders exist out there,” I mumble in a raspy voice.

 “Look, little neighborhood shops.
 They sell furniture, books, groceries… You can cut your hair there.”